allefnoob/dayz_dual_debug_monitor/README.md

 <br/><br/>
 That's all you need to edit in your init.sqf<br/>
 <br/>
-No repackage your mission.pbo and upload , then test out your new dual admin debug monitor!
+Now repackage your mission.pbo and upload , then test out your new dual admin debug monitor!

 ###More Info: